okta/okta-signin-widget/README.md

 Optional configuration:

-- **parseSchema:** Callback used to mold the JSON schema that comes back from Okta API.
+- **parseSchema:** Callback used to mold the JSON schema that comes back from the Okta API.

     ```javascript
     // The callback function is passed 3 arguments: schema, onSuccess, onFailure